-NetScaler MAS allows you to save this template in the system so that the audit template is available in Configuration Jobs also.
+Citrix Application Delivery and Management allows you to save this template in the system so that the audit template is available in Configuration Jobs also.
 Now the audit templates can be used to create configuration jobs.
-This way the templates can be used interchangeably between configuration jobs and configuration audits.
+This way the templates can be used interchangeably between the configuration jobs and configuration audits.

 For example, consider a basic load balancing configuration for which you add a load balancing virtual server, add two services, and bind the services to the virtual server.